 CHRIS WALLACE: I also want to talk about the media coverage of Ted Kennedy since his death this week - not only the amount of it, which was extraordinary, but also the tone of it.
 And I want to put up the first paragraph of the New York Times story on Ted Kennedy's death.
 This was the first paragraph this week.
-"Senator Edward M. Kennedy, a son of one of the most storied families in American politics, a man who knew acclaim and tragedy in near equal measure, and who will be remembered as one of the most effective lawmakers in the history of the Senate, died late Tuesday night."- Brad Wilmouth is a news analyst at the Media Research Center.
+"Senator Edward M. Kennedy, a son of one of the most storied families in American politics, a man who knew acclaim and tragedy in near equal measure, and who will be remembered as one of the most effective lawmakers in the history of the Senate, died late Tuesday night."

 Now, here's the first paragraph of the Times story on the passing of Jesse Helms last year.
 "Jesse Helms, the former North Carolina senator with the courtly manner and mossy drawl, who turned his hard-edged conservatism against civil rights, gay rights, foreign aid and modern art, died early Friday."

 Bill Sammon, I'm sure some people will be offended that I'm even making the comparison between these two men, but that is a striking difference.